Create first-party audience segments

 - (Optional but recommended) Assign up to 5 audience segment categories to organize and filter your segments.

 To assign a category, begin typing in the “Categories” field.
-Matching results automatically appear along with a hierarchical list showing the parent categories.
+Matching results automatically appear along with a hierarchical list.

 Audience segments can't directly target custom criteria and ad units or placements in an OR relationship.
 Achieve the same goal by targeting the segment to custom criteria along with another segment that targets the inventory you want in an OR relationship.